nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 <br/>

-### Lab 2 - Nginx for Azure Overview and Deployment
+### Lab 2 - NGINX for Azure Overview and Deployment

 - Overview
-In this lab, you will deploy and config a new Nginx for Azure instance.
+In this lab, you will deploy and config a new NGINX for Azure instance.

 - Learning Objectives
-Deploy Nginx for Azure
+Deploy NGINX for Azure
 Enable Log Analytics
 Test basic HTTP traffic
-Create inital Nginx configurations to test with
+Create inital NGINX configurations to test with

 <br/>